antistereov/singularity-core/docs/docs/guides/file-storage/metadata.md

 You can learn more [here](../content/introduction.md#authorization-logic).
 :::

-* You can request a file metadata file a file's `key` through the endpoint [`GET /api/content/files/{key}`](../../api/get-file-metadata-by-key.api.mdx).
+* You can request a file metadata by its `key` through the endpoint [`GET /api/content/files/{key}`](../../api/get-file-metadata-by-key.api.mdx).
 * You can request and filter file metadata through the endpoint [`GET /api/content/files`](../../api/get-file-metadata.api.mdx).